-In contrast, the RISKOptimizer feature of @RISK offers the ability to perform stochastic optimization.
-That means the model can contain uncertain quantities.
+In contrast to deterministic optimization, the RISKOptimizer feature of @RISK offers the ability to perform stochastic optimization.
+This means the model can contain uncertain quantities.
 This effectively merges the ideas of simulation and optimization together.

 Stochastic optimization problems appear in all fields.
 Here are some examples: